statisticalbiotechnology/cb2030/qa/multiplehypothesistesting.md

 5. The last step (calculation of q<sub>i</sub>) is done computational considering all tresholds?
 Does this lead to an mathematical underestimation of FDR by picking the best t-values?
     > In sort of a way yes, however, this is intrinsic to the definition of a *q* value.

+1. Could you clarify how *q* values are semi-[monotonically](https://en.wikipedia.org/wiki/Monotonic_function) increasing with *p* value, and why is this important?
+  > We smooth the FDRs into *q* values by defining a feature's *q* value to be the minimal FDR of any treshold that includes the feature.
+The procedure is important as we otherwise would not be able to allocate a FDR treshhold to a particular feature (, as there will be multiple such FDRs).

 ## &pi;<sub>0</sub> estimation

-1. What is the relation of the threshold (lamda) to &pi;<sub>0</sub> as a function?
-How do you find the ideal treshold?
 1. When the &pi;<sub>0</sub>(&lambda;) was plotted against &lambda; in the article, Storey and Tibshirani fitted a natural cubic spline with  degrees of freedom limited to 3 to the data, stating that this suited their purposes.
 Will this always be the proper way to do it, or does this have to be evaluated on case-by-case basis?
   > The spline procedure is frequently used.
 However, it should be noted that I in my notebook use a differnt procedure for &pi;<sub>0</sub> estimation than the one described in Storey&Tibshirani.
+1. What is the relation of the threshold (lamda) to &pi;<sub>0</sub> as a function?
+How do you find the ideal treshold?
 4. I understand that &pi;<sub>0</sub> is an estimated parameter due to the lack of information on TP and FP, but what is lambda?
     > Depending on which treshold &lambda; we place ourselves we get different estimates of &pi;<sub>0</sub>.
 The point the article makes is that if you select lambda too low, you will getr a too high estimate of  &pi;<sub>0</sub>, if you place yourself too high, there will be too much variabilityin the estimate.
 Hence the authors use a spline to fit their data, and evaluates the spine function for &lambda;=1